pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-workload.hbs.md

 settings by providing parameters within your claim.
 To secure your `Workload`, you must provide the appropriate parameters relevant to the given situation.

-The following sections elaborate on each parameter in details and guide the process of loading credentials into a `Workload`.
+The following sections elaborate on each parameter in detail and guide the process of loading credentials into a `Workload`.

 When editing your `ClassClaim`, you must recreate it in order for the changes to